trendless/chtmlrelay/README.md

 scripts/cmdeploy webdev
 ```

-This starts a local live development cycle for chatmail Web pages:
+This starts a local live development cycle for chatmail web pages:

 - uses the `www/src/page-layout.html` file for producing static
   HTML pages from `www/src/*.md` files

 - continously builds the web presence reading files from `www/src` directory
-  and generating html files and copying assets to the `www/build` directory.
+  and generating HTML files and copying assets to the `www/build` directory.

 - Starts a browser window automatically where you can "refresh" as needed.